 2019 was Planeta.com‘s 21st year of innovative, community-driven, online conferencing.
 We invited friends to join our free, week-long conversation, Responsible Travel Week, February 11-17.

 90% of the conversation takes place online, documenting, previewing and recapping events around the world.
 10% happens in the natural world – what you do.
 There are cool meetups in southern Nevada and other places to be announced.

 Online we host real-time videos, audio-only Periscopes, Twitter chats, and collaborative editing sessions.
 Participants are asked to customize their own experiences.
 Create and announce your own meetups, workshops, soundwalks, and other creative endeavors.
 Fall in love with responsible, magical, and fabulous travel.

 Participation is free and pay what you want.
 What we mostly desire is meaningful interaction, aka engagement – announcements, creations, comments, retweets, upvotes, stars, and questions.
 If you have previously contributed to Planeta or worked with Ron Mader or would like to in the future, please use RT Week to introduce yourself and share interests.

 Bottom line: The important thing here is to get people doing responsible travel as guests and hosts.
 We explore how it applies to local communities with the stories you hear and tell.

 Perks: What does it take to get meaningful interaction?
 We will figure this out together.

-Google Docs registration is open – https://goo.gl/forms/6ZlloBs4EB9pU9t73.
-Your responses literally shape the coming week.
-Specific examples are encouraged.
+Google Docs registration remains open – https://goo.gl/forms/6ZlloBs4EB9pU9t73.
 We love to hear about best practices and how to avoid the worst.